 Star Wars: Return of the Jedi

 Star Wars: Return of the Jedi was released into theaters on May 25, 1983.
-Filming locations include Death Valley National Park, Grizzly Creek Redwoods St. Park, Yuma Az. and England.
-It was directed by Richard Marquand and written by Lawrence Kasdan and George Lucas.
+Filming locations include Death Valley National Park, Grizzly Creek Redwoods St. Park and Winterhaven, Ca. It was directed by Richard Marquand and written by Lawrence Kasdan and George Lucas.
 It was the first movie to gross over $20 million dollars in it's opening weekend.
 The films score, like every Star Wars film, before and after, was done by John Williams.
 The films first DVD release was on September 21st, 2004.

 Luke puts the finishing touches on his new lightsaber - 20 Mule Team Road